Interstate 49 in Arkansas: Route description

+Transit

+Jefferson Lines provides intercity bus service along the length of I-49 in Arkansas serving Fayetteville and Fort Smith.

 History

-The first portion of I-49 was completed in the late 1990s and was opened to Mountainburg as AR 540.
-On January 8, 1999, the road was fully opened to traffic and was redesignated part of an extension of I-540, with the name "John Paul Hammerschmidt Highway", in honor of a former US Representative from Arkansas.
+The first portion of what would become I-49 was completed in the late 1990s and was opened to Mountainburg as AR 540.
+On January 8, 1999, the road was fully opened to traffic and was re-designated part of an extension of I-540, with the name "John Paul Hammerschmidt Highway", in honor of a former US Representative from Arkansas.
 Having been planned since the early 1970s, it created a bypass for the older US 71.
 The state of Arkansas had originally asked the American Association of State Highway and Transportation Officials (AASHTO) to allow this extension, between Fort Smith and Bentonville as I-49, to emphasize plans to extend the route from Shreveport, Louisiana, through Arkansas to Kansas City, Missouri.
-AASHTO refused, and the route instead opened in 1999 as a northern extension of I-540.
-However, this route would eventually be redesignated as I-49 in 2014.
+AASHTO denied the request, and the route instead opened in 1999 as a northern extension of I-540.
+However, this route would eventually be redesignated as I-49 in 2014 when the first leg of the Bella Vista Bypass opened.
 The exit numbers are still numbered from when it was I-540.
 From AR 72 (exit 88) to AR 16 (exit 62), the highway was upgraded to a 6-lane freeway (3 lanes in each direction).

 AHTD conducted a feasibility study of adding an interchange at AR 162 in Van Buren in 1991, with the results adopted by the Arkansas State Highway Commission in 1992.
 The Arkansas State Highway Commission (ASHC) studied a designation for I-540 between Mountainburg and Fayetteville as an Arkansas Scenic Byway in a meeting on November 17, 1998.
 One of the requirements of designation is "an active organization composed of various private and governmental groups, businesses, and agencies who are interested in preservation, enhancement, marketing, and development of the route's scenic, cultural, recreational, and historic qualities".
 The ASHC deemed that, since the highway was a new location route, it did not have sufficient businesses to satisfy the requirement, so the ASHC deemed itself a partner organization and proceeded with a designation study.
 The route was added to the scenic byway system the following year.

 I-49 between I-30 and US 71 was finished in May 2013.
 The route to the Louisiana border was completed and opened on November 10, 2014.
+The segment was originally going to be designated as I-130, but it was changed to I-49 in 2013.
 The route to the Missouri border was completed and opened on October 1, 2021.

-Arkansas Highway 549
+On May 15, 2023, work began to renumber the northernmost four exits to correlate with the correct log mile designations.

 Highway 549 (AR 549) is a temporary designation the Arkansas Department of Transportation (ArDOT) is currently using to designate opened sections of freeway that have not yet officially become part of I-49.
 There are three instances in which ArDOT has used this designation.